michaeljones/on-commit-messages/README.md

 made.

 In the case of fixing a typo, this might be `Fixed typo` as the change is genuinely self explanatory.
-In the case of fixing a hard to track down bug that has plagued the system for a long time, this might mean a half page of text with complete paragraphs, links and references to information sources that aid in the understanding of the change being made.
+In the case of fixing a hard to track down bug, this might mean a half page of text with paragraphs, links and references to information that aid in the understanding of the change being made.

-The length of a good commit message is not necessarily related to the size of the code change being committed.
-Some one line changes can take multiple paragraphs to explain.
-Some commits that touch a hundred files can be mundane and obvious and require only a sentence or two.
+The length of a good commit message is not necessarily related to the size of the diff.
+Some one line changes take multiple paragraphs to explain.
+Some commits that touch a hundred files can be mundane and require only a sentence or two.

-The important thing is that for someone looking at the changes being made, any and all of their questions should be answered by the commit message provided.
+The important thing is that any and all questions about the diff should be answered by the commit message provided.

 ## Why